April 15, 2019

 Hallway Systems: Self-storage facilities and their units can be enhanced with complete interior hallway systems that provide a modern, clean look while eliminating the hazards that unfinished or exposed edges pose to facility owners and renters alike.

 Corner Guards: The durability and longevity of both flush and corrugated hallway systems used in self-storage facilities can be greatly improved with the use of corner guards.
 This component provides a layer of protection against inevitable damage caused by hallway traffic.

 Additional enhancements including partitions, strengthening horizontal bracing and low-tech, cost-efficient safety features like burglar bars, mesh and kits designed to help meet the Americans with Disabilities Act (ADA) requirements provide total solutions for any self-storage facility.
-Specialty wine lockers are also available to provide temperature-regulated storage for those in need.

 As with any door or component purchase, be sure to consult the product manufacturer for application, installation and maintenance instructions, as well as for information on warranties.
 To learn more, contact your local DBCI representative today.